AdobeDocs/experience-manager-learn.en/help/sites/document-authoring/how-to/no-index.md

 {{edge-delivery-services}}

-Explore how to prevent pages authoring using AEM document authoring from being indexed by search engines.
+Explore how to prevent web pages authored using AEM document authoring from being indexed by search engines.

 >[!VIDEO](https://video.tv.adobe.com/v/3425726/?learn=on)